CityScrolls logo Explore Venice ›

 Tintoretto's dynamic portrayal of the 'Presentation of the Virgin' in Madonna dell'Orto, created to outdo Titian's version in the Gallery, underscores the competition and rivalry between the two artists.

-These top places are steps away from Gallerie dell'Accademia:
+These top spots are just a short walk from Gallerie dell'Accademia: